 When vaccinated people get together, they should still wear a mask, right?

 Nope.
-Vaccinated individuals can gather indoors without masks or social distancing.
+Vaccinated individuals can gather indoors without masks or social distancing, according to CDC guidelines.
 Just keep your group size small.

 What about unvaccinated people?
 Can we really go see our happily-vaccinated friends and family?